morningconsult/docker-credential-vault-login/README.md

 ### Token Authentication

-You may also manually provide a Vault client token to avoid the need to authenticate.
+You may also manually provide a Vault client token to bypass authentication altogether.
 To do so, you must use `token` authentication method in your configuration file.
 You can provide the token in the `auto_auth.method.config.token` field of the configuration file or by setting the token with the `VAULT_TOKEN` environment variable.
 See the examples below.

 #### Example 1: Token set in configuration file

-If you choose to bypass authentication and simply provide a token for the Vault client to use, you can set the token in the `auto_auth.method.config.token` field.
+You can set the token in the `auto_auth.method.config.token` field.

 ```hcl
 auto_auth {